Accessing our website tells us you are happy to receive all our cookies. However you can change your cookie settings at any time.Find out more

 Now we all know group après is great fun and roaming around the mountains with your mates is a blast but we think it's learning as a group that you see the most benefit.
 Whether you're just a little rusty after a few years off the slopes or it's your first time on skis having a mate or two to laugh through all the falls, mishaps and aching legs is invaluable when getting to grips with the mountain.
 Even if it's just to boost your confidence you'll be half way there before you start.

 There'll be plenty of savings you can make on a group booking, especially if you book early.
-We regularly roll out some early booking offers you can take full advantage of such as BOGOFF equipment, per person discounts or chalet incentives and we have dedicated group offers as well.
+We regularly roll out some early booking offers you can take full advantage of such as BOGOFF equipment, per person discounts or chalet incentives.

 Taking the hassle out of a group booking is where we come in.
 We can tailor make any duration for any dates you require.
 Avoiding peak dates such as New Year and Half Term is always a little easier as well as considerably more pocket-friendly.
 Give our ski specialists a ring on 0208 939 0862 and they can talk to you about the best options available.